elunna/recipes/entres/build-your-own buddha bowl.md

 - Flaky sea salt

 ## Instructions
 1. Bring a large pot of water to boil (ideally about 4 qt water).
-Once the water is boiling, add the rice and continue boiling for 25 minutes.
-Add the edamame and cook for 3 more minutes (it’s ok if the water doesn’t reach a rapid boil again).
-Then add the snap peas and cook for 2 more minutes.
+2. Once the water is boiling, add the rice and continue boiling for 25 minutes.
+3. Add the edamame and cook for 3 more minutes (it’s ok if the water doesn’t reach a rapid boil again).
+4. Then add the snap peas and cook for 2 more minutes.
-2. Drain well, and return the rice and veggies to the pot.
-Season to taste with 1 to 2 tbsp of tamari or soy sauce, and stir to combine.
+5. Drain well, and return the rice and veggies to the pot.
+6. Season to taste with 1 to 2 tbsp of tamari or soy sauce, and stir to combine.
-3. Divide the rice/veggie mixture and raw veggies into 4 bowls.
-Arrange cucumber slices along the edge of the bowl (see photos).
-Drizzle lightly with carrot ginger dressing and top with sliced green onion.
+7. Divide the rice/veggie mixture and raw veggies into 4 bowls.
+Arrange cucumber slices along the edge of the bowl.
+8. Drizzle lightly with carrot ginger dressing and top with sliced green onion.
 Place a lime wedge or 2 in each bowl.
-4. When you’re ready to serve, divide the avocado into the bowls.
+9. When you’re ready to serve, divide the avocado into the bowls.
 Lightly drizzle sesame oil over the avocado, followed by a generous sprinkle of sesame seeds and flaky sea salt.
 Serve promptly.

-5. If you intend to have leftovers, wait to complete step 4 just before serving (otherwise the avocado will brown too soon).
+If you intend to have leftovers, wait to complete step 4 just before serving (otherwise the avocado will brown too soon).
 Leftover bowls keep well (avocado excluded) for 4 to 5 days in the refrigerator.

 ## Notes